 Bootcamp Graduate Prepares For the Workforce and Finds Community Along the Way

 Lyzz Hans isn’t your run-of-the-mill technophile.
 She has a master’s degree in adult education, and she taught GED prep in a men’s correctional facility before attending We Can Code IT (WCCI.)
 She found the job extremely rewarding but always had an interest in technology.
 Prior to WCCI, Lyzz’s exploration of tech was purely self-guided.
 When COVID hit, and Lyzz was no longer teaching in person.
 The remote nature of teaching, and business in general, caused her to seek out more formal education in tech and coding, “I’m a member of the Cleveland Women’s Networking Group on Facebook, and I put out some feelers asking if anyone there knew about software development who might give me some tips?
 Someone mentioned WCCI.”
 Lyzz shares.
-She then spoke with a representative from WCCI and learned about the Income Share Agreement (ISA) that was available to her.
+She then spoke with a representative from WCCI and learned about various funding options that were available to her.
 Financially, it sealed the deal for Lyzz.
 It put tuition “within reach for me,” she explains.

 Lyzz began the WCCI bootcamp with technical problems due to the antiquated laptop she had.
 She was worried that she would fall behind and finally bought a new computer.
 She explains, “The (WCCI) staff were so patient with me, and I found nothing but strong support from all of them.”